Northwest Colorectal Cancer Task Force

 The 2-hour quarterly meetings offer the task force members the opportunities to learn and share the latest information on CRC, as well as identify, discuss, and find solutions together to address the barriers in accessing CRC screening and treatment services across these states.
 Through these meetings, we provide:

-The communication campaign working group meets occasionally for one hour to plan and develop communication campaign materials, implement and coordinate related activities
+The communication campaign workgroup meets occasionally for one hour to plan and develop communication campaign materials, implement and coordinate related activities

 2024